Eks

 describe_cluster(name, params::Dict{String,<:Any})

-Returns descriptive information about an Amazon EKS cluster.
+Describes an Amazon EKS cluster.
 The API server endpoint and certificate authority data returned by this operation are required for kubelet and kubectl to communicate with your Kubernetes API server.
-For more information, see Create a kubeconfig for Amazon EKS.
+For more information, see Creating or updating a kubeconfig file for an Amazon EKS cluster.
 The API server endpoint and certificate authority data aren't available until the cluster reaches the ACTIVE state.

 Arguments